J-Roux/VM/Readme.md

-example
+Example

 	// don't need push command in the start of code

 	   -> 6 byte
 	5  -> byte
 	8
 	9
 	mul
 	sub